Updated September 1, 2017

 The purpose of this procedure is to provide oversight to ensure the safe use of tents on campus.
-DLC’s should contact Campus Activities Complex (CAC) http://studentlife.mit.edu/cac/ at least 2 weeks before their event to reserve an outdoor space and to rent the tent(s).
+DLC’s should contact Campus Activities Complex (CAC) at least 2 weeks before their event to reserve an outdoor space (use the Virtual EMS ) If you hire CAC, they will rent the tent(s) or you can contact a preferred vendor.
 Any safety related questions should be vetted to Mike Foley, Associate Director of Operations for CAC.

 - Provide documentation that the tent complies with the fire retardant requirements of the Mass.
 Fire Prevention and State Building Code.